tendstofortytwo/prose/posts/hello-world.md

 }
 ```

 Now this is pretty cool.
-But recall that in my case, "handling" means serving my own HTTP error pages.
+But recall that in my case, "handling the error" means serving my own HTTP error pages.
 Which means that I'll be calling `ec.res.Write(htmlContent)` or something of the sort.
 But whoever just called `WriteHeader()` doesn't know this, and they're going to be sending their own `Write()` calls with their own error page content!
 I don't want two error pages worth of content to show up, so I fixed this with an age-old trick: lying to the caller.

 First, we fabricate the fiction: